code-dot-org/code-dot-org/pegasus/sites.v3/hourofcode.com/public/promote/resources.md

 But only a tiny fraction of us are learning **how** technology works.
 Only 35% of all high schools teach computer science.

-That’s why our entire school is joining in on the largest learning event in history: The Hour of Code, during Computer Science Education Week (<%= campaign_date('full') %>).
+That’s why our entire school is joining in on the largest learning event in history: The Hour of Code, during Computer Science Education Week ({{campaigndatefull}}).
 More than 100 million students worldwide have already tried an Hour of Code.
 Our Hour of Code is making a statement that [SCHOOL NAME] is ready to teach these foundational 21st-century skills.
 To continue bringing programming activities to your students, we want to make our Hour of Code event huge.
 I encourage you to volunteer, reach out to local media, share the news on social media channels and consider hosting additional Hour of Code events in the community.

 This is a chance to change the future of education in [TOWN/CITY NAME].

-See http://hourofcode.com/<%= @country %> for details, and help spread the word.
+See http://hourofcode.com/{{country}} for details, and help spread the word.
 <br>
 ***